devrahulbanjara/Paraphrase-Generation-using-Transformers/README.md

 ## Introduction

 Paraphrase generation is a fundamental task in natural language processing (NLP) with applications in content rephrasing, text augmentation, and improving model robustness.
-This repository utilizes powerful pretrained Transformer models, such as BERT, GPT, or T5, fine-tuned on specialized paraphrase datasets to generate diverse and contextually accurate paraphrases.
+This repository utilizes powerful pretrained Transformer model that is T5 fine-tuned on specialized paraphrase datasets to generate diverse and contextually accurate paraphrases.

 ## Features